Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Numerical results

 \section{Numerical results}

-The result of the fitting procedure to fix the parameters of the model with the coupling constant $G_0$ is presented as Set I in Table (\ref{tab:parameters}), where these were the parameters found to reproduce $m_\pi =135.0\,\rm MeV$, $m_K=498.0\,\rm MeV$, $f_\pi=93.0\,\rm MeV$ and $f_K=111.0\,\rm MeV$ at $B=0$.
-Set II stands for extremely unusual (and not realistic) values for the standard NJL model parameters that were chosen in an attempt to reproduce the the magnetic field dependence of the up and down quark condensates obtained in lattice QCD.
-Unless explicitly stated otherwise, all other results will be obtained using Set I from Table (\ref{tab:parameters}).
+The result of the fitting procedure to fix the parameters of the model with the coupling constant $G_0$ is presented { in Table (\ref{tab:parameters}), where } these were the parameters found to reproduce $m_\pi =135.0\,\rm MeV$, $m_K=498.0\,\rm MeV$, $f_\pi=93.0\,\rm MeV$ and $f_K=111.0\,\rm MeV$ at $B=0$.
 It is interesting to note that the current quark masses fixed by the fitting procedure are, as usually, somewhat different than the measured values in Particle Data Group (PDG) Tables \cite{PDG}.
 In the NJL the Lagrangian quark masses are free parameters and therefore they are free to be varied.
 However, it turns out that the needed values for these parameters are close to the measured values in PDG and this can be seen as a feature of the model.
 The difference with respect to the values of PDG can be attributed to, at least, two issues that might be connected.
 First, the current quark masses in \cite{PDG} are fixed with respect to an energy scale of the Standard Model and a different energy scale may be more suitable for the dynamics of hadrons within the NJL.
 Second, the mass generation mechanism in the NJL model involves the solution of (transcendental) gap equations for which the current quark masses contribute non-linearly, and in this process, it might be needed a larger current quark mass that somehow is modified by the presence of the quark condensate.

+The effect of the derived magnetic field dependence of the NJL coupling constant, Eqs. (\ref{Gs-B}) and (\ref{Gps-B}), will be compared to the effect of parameterizations considered in the literature.
+For instance, the following two shapes will be considered below \cite{avancini-etal,ferreira-etal}